pamelamartello/pamelamartello.github.io/content/portfolio/work7.md

 ### Matter collection

-A collection of simplicity, the idea is to enhance the beauty of the material using linear and clean shapes.
+A collection about simplicity, the idea is to enhance the beauty of the material using linear and clean shapes.
 The collection is made with 14k Gold and jade.

 ![models](/img/zstone/ZSTONE-models.jpg)